Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 Now, why is proptech important?

-It has to do with economic principles and, most importantly, maximization of profits.
+It involves economic principles and, most importantly, maximizing profits.

 When you, as a real estate business owner or real estate agent, want to achieve the maximum returns with limited resources and output, proptech can be of help.

 Because it increases efficiency in your business processes and reduces costs.